 Or, This Paralegal’s New Best Friend

-One of the most time-consuming and tedious job duties I frequently perform as a paralegal working on serious injury cases is redacting health insurance and payment information – by hand – from voluminous medical records and bills.
-Like many solos and small firms, my firm does not currently have any redaction software.
-As many of my readers know too well, manual redaction requires making duplicate work copies, and then choosing your weapon of choice, such as a Sharpie, Paper Mate Liquid Paper Dryline and/or Post-It Cover Up Tape (in three different sizes).
+One of the most time-consuming and tedious job duties I used to frequently perform as a paralegal working on serious injury cases was redacting health insurance and payment information – by hand – from voluminous medical records and bills.
+Like many solos and small firms, my firm did not have any redaction software until recently.
+As many of my readers know too well, manual redaction requires making duplicate work copies, and then choosing your messy/sticky weapon of choice, such as a Sharpie, Paper Mate Liquid Paper Dryline and/or Post-It Cover Up Tape (in three different sizes).
 In a case involving complex injuries, extensive medical treatment and hundreds of pages of records, this exhaustive process can take hours – longer if you run out of supplies (including the ones you raid from your co-workers’ desks).

 Therefore, I was unusually excited when the opportunity arose to review Redact-It® Desktop